 - Red sanding sugar or other sprinkles for decoration

-- Preheat oven to 350°F. Grease a 9" x 13" rectangular pan, then press parchment paper to bottom of pan, leaving enough excess paper sticking up along the 9" sides so that you can lift cookie layer by them after baking.
+- Preheat oven to 350°F. Grease a 9" x 13" rectangular pan with butter or cooking spray, then press parchment paper to bottom of pan, leaving enough excess paper sticking up along the 9" sides so that you can lift out the cookie layer by them after baking.
 Grease top side of parchment paper, and set pan aside.

 - Beat egg whites on medium-high speed using a mixer for several minutes until peaks form.
 Gradually add 1/4 cup of the sugar to the egg whites until mixture holds stiff peaks, approximately 2-3 minutes.